 Bird Craft!
 Use half a paper plate to create this adorable bird activities craft!
 You will also need pipe cleaners, googly eyes, and orange or yellow paper.
 I added some glue to the paint so students could add feathers to their birds while they were still wet!

 Feather Painting!
 Have so much fun painting with feathers!
 Students can strengthen their fine motor muscles, hand-eye coordination, and express their creative skills with this simple, open-ended art project perfect for a bird theme!

 Feather Cutting Activity!
 Print some of these feathers and grab some scissors to have a bird-themed cutting activity.
 For students who need more cutting support, use these loop scissors to assist them.
 Students will cut the feather out and then cut on the dotted lines inside the feather to create the fringe look.
 There is also a template that doesn’t include the dotted line.

 Bird Books!
 Check out my post with over 30 titles about birds!
-The list features fiction and nonfiction books for your little learners.
+The list features fiction and nonfiction books for your bird activities.
 Some of the titles are funny and silly, and some are educational and provide students with lots of information about these winged creatures.